jrast/littlefs/README.md

 - [littlefs-fuse] - A [FUSE] wrapper for littlefs.
 The project allows you to mount littlefs directly on a Linux machine.
 Can be useful for debugging littlefs if you have an SD card handy.

+- [littlefs-python] - A python wrapper for littlefs.
+The project allows you to create, modify or inspect littlefs filesystems with python.
+It's also useful if you wan't to dig deeper into the behaviour of littlefs.

 - [littlefs-js] - A javascript wrapper for littlefs.
 I'm not sure why you would want this, but it is handy for demos.
 You can see it in action